 Similarly, highly polluting wood-burning fireplaces, wood stoves and smoking chimneys are frequently featured in romanticized wintertime imagery, while in reality wood burning in winter is a large source of health-damaging air pollution in many communities.
 Heating a home with wood for a week can create more toxic chemicals than in the smoke from a million cigarettes (PDF).

-There is a disconnect today between the reality of wood burning and wood smoke—which has health effects very much like those from secondhand cigarette smoke—and the associations we have with wood burning.
+There is a disconnect today between the reality of wood smoke—which has health effects very much like those from secondhand cigarette smoke—and attitudes about wood burning.

 It’s time to start making the connection.
 Smoke is harmful to breathe, no matter what form of burning plant material it comes from.